 Optimize your product pages: Your product pages are the most important pages on your website, so optimizing them for conversions is essential.
 Include high-quality product photos, detailed descriptions, and customer reviews to help convince visitors to make a purchase.

 Starting a print on demand business can be rewarding, but it requires careful planning and execution.
-By following this beginner's checklist, you'll be well on your way to setting up a successful print on demand business with Shopify.
+By following a simple process, you'll be well on your way to setting up a successful print on demand business with Shopify.